riskportal/network-tutorial/docs/4_statistics.md

 # Statistical Tests for Annotation Significance

-RISK provides six statistical methods for testing enrichment or depletion of functional annotations within local network neighborhoods.
+RISK provides six statistical methods for testing overrepresentation or depletion of functional annotations within local network neighborhoods.
 Each method has different strengths depending on your data size, structure, and goals.

 ---